FIPRA in Iceland

-FIPRA is represented in Iceland by Special Advisor Alp Mehmet, who joined Fipra in 2009 after a long diplomatic career ending as British Ambassador to Iceland.
-Before that he spent ten years in the Home Office.
+FIPRA is represented in Iceland by Special Advisor Alp Mehmet, who joined FIPRA in 2009 after a long diplomatic career ending as British Ambassador to Iceland.
+Prior to that Alp spent ten years in the Home Office.

 Alp has vast knowledge of government policy making, foreign affairs and the UK parliament.
 His insight of Iceland’s economic, political and business life is as good as it gets for a non-Icelander.
 Alp also served in Germany, Romania and Nigeria and was the FCO’s Asia Spokesman when the UK was negotiating with China on the handing back of Hong Kong, when he was also media advisor to Foreign Secretaries Sir Malcolm Rifkind and Robin Cook.